Operation Searchlight: 27 March

 Captain Rafiq and EPR troops withdrew from the Railway Hill position, and planning to join the EPR troops on the north of the cantonment before sunrise.
 Captain Rafiq planned to attack the cantonment and take over the supply dumps, but his troops moving towards the cantonment were taken to Kalurghat by Maj Zia en route, scuttling this risky plan.
 Pakistani troops from the naval base moved through Agrabad towards the EPR HQ, but EPR troops managed to beat back the attack.

 General Khadim, GOC East Pakistan flew to Chittagong cantonment in the morning and conferred with Col. Fatami, then tried to locate Brig.
-Shaffi's troops flying along the Comilla-Chittagong highway by Helicopter.
+Shaffi's troops flying along the Comilla-Chittagong highway by helicopter.
 The helicopter was hit by small arms fire near Kumira, and returned to Dhaka without making contact.
 Gen Khadim moved his HQ from Dhaka to Chittagong cantonment next, and sent a column of 20 Baluch to locate the 53rd Brigade troops, but this column clashed with the EPR troops north of the city and got bogged down.
 General Mitha arrived in Chittagong around midday via Helicopter and planned to send a commando platoon from 2 SSG under Lt.
-Col Sulayman to link up with 20 Baluch before going on to locate Brig.
-Shaffi.
+Col Sulayman to link up with 20 Baluch before going on to locate Shaffi.
 The platoon raced north from the naval base in 2 jeeps and 3 pick-up trucks, but were ambushed near Double Mooring, losing 13 members including the CO.

-Meanwhile, Brig.
-Shaffi had regrouped his forces at Kumira, and the Pakistani soldiers from Shuvopur had joined him after leaving a rearguard on the bridge.
+Meanwhile, Shaffi had regrouped his forces at Kumira, and the Pakistani soldiers from Shuvopur had joined him after leaving a rearguard on the bridge.
 He sent a column east to bypass the Bengali position and linkup with the 20 Baluch, but it was ambushed and forced to withdraw.
 Another column moving along the seashore was also ambushed, and some Pakistani soldiers lost their way and were killed by Bengali mobs.
 Bengali civilians had provided warnings which were crucial for setting up the ambushes.